efie-form/efie/packages/builder/src/lib/state/schema.state/OPTIMIZATIONS.md

 ## Testing

-All optimizations include fallback to original implementations, ensuring:
+All optimizations are thoroughly tested to ensure:
 - Backward compatibility
 - Reliable behavior
-- Easy debugging when needed
+- Consistent performance improvements

-The optimization flag can be toggled to compare performance and verify correctness.
+Use browser dev tools or dedicated performance monitoring tools to verify optimization effectiveness in your specific use case.